 Students enrolled in post-professional (non-residential) programs that are required to come on campus during their degree program can receive an RMUoHP discount at these certain local hotels.
 However, students may stay wherever they prefer and are encouraged to price-shop online for better rates.
 To view hotel discounts visit the housing and accommodation guide.

-RMUoHP is conveniently located within .5 mile from a Utah Transit Authority (UTA) UVX Express bus stop and a mile away from the UTA Provo Frontrunner Trax Station.
-Please find Frontrunner and bus maps here.
+RMUOHP is conveniently located within .5 mile from a Utah Transit Authority (UTA) UVX Express bus stop, a mile away from the UTA Provo Frontrunner Trax Station.
+Please find the UTA Frontrunner and bus maps here.

 The majority of the post-professional students fly into the Salt Lake City International Airport (approx. 40-60 minutes from campus).
 If students choose to use public transportation from the airport, the UTA Trax line runs from the SLC Airport to the Provo station, which is located 1 mile away from campus.

 Students may also fly directly to the Provo Municipal Airport through Phoenix/Mesa or Oakland via Allegiant Air.
 Students are encouraged to check with their hotel if free shuttle transportation is available from the Provo Airport and back.

 Residential students are required to provide proof of health insurance coverage to the University upon enrollment.
 Should a student need to purchase coverage, they may seek options through a preferred agent or agency or the government (e.g., Medicaid).

 Health Insurance Resources include but are not limited to the following: